Albert Gyulay: 1809 campaign

-The victorious French troopers chased the fugitives until they encountered Colloredo and Gajoli, deployed behind the Piavisella canal.
+The victorious French troopers chased the fugitives until they encountered the troops of Colloredo and Gajoli, deployed behind the Piavisella canal.
 Unable to make headway, the French cavalry withdrew.
 There was a lull in the battle as Eugène got as much infantry as possible to ford the river before the rising waters drowned the fords.
 John was unable to take advantage of the situation because his cavalry was beaten and demoralized.
 Late in the afternoon, the French commander launched his final attack, sending Grenier's corps against the Austrian left and Jacques MacDonald's corps against Albert Gyulay's Piavisella line.
 When Grenier dislodged his left flank brigade, John ordered a general retreat back to Conegliano.
 The French lost about 2,000 casualties, while the Austrian losses numbered 398 killed, 697 wounded, 1,681 captured, and 1,120 missing, for a total of 3,896 men and 15 guns lost.

-As John retreated, he split up his army, sending the rump of the IX Armeekorps east to defend Carniola (modern Slovenia) under Ignaz Gyulay.
-As Ban of Croatia, Ignaz had the authority to muster the Croatian insurrectio or militia.
+As John retreated, he split up his army, sending the rump of the IX Armeekorps east to defend Carniola (modern Slovenia) under Ignác Gyulay.
+As Ban of Croatia, Ignác had the authority to muster the Croatian insurrectio or militia.
 With the remainder of his army, John marched northeast toward the Austrian base at Villach and recalled Chasteler from the Tyrol to help defend the frontier.
 After smashing Frimont's rear guard at San Daniele del Friuli on 11 May, Eugène pursued John northeast.
 Despite his setback, Frimont clashed with his enemies at Venzone and successfully burned the bridges behind him.

 Archduke John reorganized his Italian army into three major bodies in mid-May.
 Ignác Gyulay assembled 14,880 soldiers and 26 guns into four brigades at Kranj (Krain).
 Albert Gyulay defended Tarvisio with 8,340 troops and 20 guns in the brigades of Gajoli, Franz Marziani, and Peter Lutz.
 Frimont's Mobile Corps lay at Villach with 13,060 men and 22 guns in four brigades.
 In addition, John controlled Franz Jellacic's 10,200-strong Northern Division and Andreas Stoichevich's 8,100-man force in Dalmatia.

 In trying to break through the Alpine barrier, Eugène sent MacDonald east with 14,000 troops in three divisions, Jean-Baptiste Dominique Rusca's division north into the upper Piave valley, and Jean Mathieu Seras' division north up the Soča (Isonzo) River.
 He took 25,000 troops in the corps of Grenier and Louis Baraguey d'Hilliers in John's wake along the Fella River valley.
 With so many bridges down, the French commander was compelled to send his cavalry, most of his artillery, and his wagon train on Seras' route.